African All Stars Transfer News & Rumours: Kessie wants Premier League move as AC Milan talks drag on

 90Min reports that Kessie is looking for a new challenge in England with a number of Premier League clubs making enquiries about his future.

-Liverpool, Tottenham Hotspur and Manchester United are said to be monitoring the 24-year-old's situation after he rejected AC Milan's extension offers.
+Liverpool, Tottenham Hotspur and Manchester United are said to be monitoring the 24-year-old's situation after he rejected contract extension offers from the Rossoneri.

 Sevilla demand at least £38.5m for Arsenal target En-Nesyri